Guidelines and Principles: References & Resources

 Visit the following websites for a summary of applicable laws, links to helpful resources, and downloadable forms:

-Guidelines & Principles for Nonprofit Excellence in Nebraska & Iowa has been generously supported by the Fund for Omaha through the Omaha Community Foundation.
-The Nonprofit Association of the Midlands extends its deep gratitude to Colorado Nonprofit Association, Michigan Nonprofit Association, Minnesota Council of Nonprofits, and Montana Nonprofit Association for their input and generosity in the constant evolution and enhancement of this resource.
+The Guidelines & Principles for Nonprofit Excellence in Nebraska & Iowa have been generously supported by the Fund for Omaha through the Omaha Community Foundation.
+NAM extends its sincere thanks to the Colorado Nonprofit Association, Michigan Nonprofit Association, Minnesota Council of Nonprofits, and Montana Nonprofit Association for their ongoing contributions to this resource’s development and enhancement.